openstack/puppet-openstack-specs/specs/liberty/enabling-federation.rst

 =======

-* Create spec tests files for each configurable parameter used by the new Identity/Service Provider classes, to ensure that all applied settings are valid.
+* Create spec tests files for each configurable parameter used by the new Identity/Service Providers classes, to ensure that all applied settings are valid.
 * Create functional tests with acceptance.